 In terms of the overall design my main regret is that I did not make it a bit bigger.
 No doubt I’d still be saying it was too small, even if I had, but making it a couple of feet wider would have made a big difference to the usability of the space inside.

 …this would also have allowed for a wider door, which is niggle number two: the opening for the sliding door, which looked ample on paper, is just a little bit narrower than a standard internal door, and this makes it feel rather cramped.
-A small niggle, but a minor irritant nonetheless.

 I slightly regret not having taken the time to work out how to suspend the SIP floor panels in the sub-frame – the result is that the entrance to the door is a good 30 cm off the ground (which I don’t really notice) but the back of the room is only 2m high on the inside, rising to 2.3m at the front.
-Restricted ceiling height is a common issue with buildings like this done under permitted development rules, but an extra 125mm head height would have made a big difference.
+Restricted ceiling height is a common issue with buildings like this done under permitted development rules, and an extra 125mm headroom would have made a big difference.

 With the wisdom of hindsight I wish I’d been more adventurous with the exterior.
 It was rational to copy the other garden room builders out there since they clearly have a successful formula and when you do not have a clue what you’re doing it is reassuring to know that you can work out some of the solutions by looking at what other people have done.
 The downside, of course, is that they all look the same – including mine.
 If I were doing it again I would be a lot more creative.

 1. it is not really advisable to try and do all the SIP building on your own.